Jacob Marinoff

-Jacob Marinoff (יעקב מארינאװ; 3 December 1869 – 27 October 1964) was an American Yiddish publisher and author from Odesa.
+Jacob Marinoff (יעקב מארינאװ; 3 December 1869 – 27 October 1964) was a Russian-born American Yiddish publisher and author.
 He was one of the founders of New York satirical weekly Der Groyser Kundes ("The Big Stick").
 He published three volumes of verse, and co-edited a satire collection.

 Early life

-Marinoff was born on 3 December 1869 in Odesa, Russian Empire (now Ukraine), where he received a traditional Jewish education.
+Marinoff was born on 3 December 1869 in Odessa in the Russian Empire (present-day Ukraine), where he received a traditional Jewish education.
 He arrived in England in 1891, and immigrated to the United States two years later.

 Jewish Consumptive Relief Society

 Marinoff was part of the early fundraising efforts of the Jewish Consumptives' Relief Society (JCRS), which ran a tuberculosis sanatorium in Colorado.
 While based in New York, he collected money from Jewish fraternal orders, unions, ladies' auxiliaries, and more.
 Marinoff was also involved in The Sanatorium, a journal from the JCRS Press and Propaganda Committee that included reports from the JCRS, medical advice, human interest stories, poetry, and literature.
 One copy of The Sanatorium lists Marinoff as "Superintendent."